QuiteAFancyEmerald/existing-moe/README.md

 The one and only legendary anime discord bot with over 90 but two commands!
 This project was mostly a joke project I made for the Titanium Network community but I still maintain it.
 The source code is beyond cursed.

 ### Setup:
-Paste your discord token inside `.env.example` and remove the `.example` extension then run the commands below.
+Paste your discord bot token inside `.env.example` and remove the `.example` extension then run the commands below.

 ```